Negro: United States

 However, during the late 1950s and early 1960s, the word Negro began to be criticized as having been imposed by white people, and having connotations of racial subservience and Uncle Tomism.
 The term Black, in contrast, denoted pride, power, and a rejection of the past.
-It took root first in more militant groups such as the Black Muslims and Black Panthers, and by 1967, SNCC leader Stokeley Carmichael pushed for the abandonment of Negro.
+It took root first in more militant groups such as the Black Muslims and Black Panthers, and by 1967, SNCC leader Stokely Carmichael pushed for the abandonment of Negro.
 After the Newark riots in the summer of 1967, one third to one half of young Black males polled in Newark self-identified as Black.
 The term coexisted for a while with Negro, with the newer term initially referring only to progressive or radical Blacks, while Negro was used more for the Black establishment.
 Malcolm X preferred Black to Negro, but also started using the term Afro-American after leaving the Nation of Islam.

 Since the late 1960s, various other terms have been more widespread in popular usage.
 These include Black, Black African, Afro-American (in use from the late 1960s to 1990) and African American.
-The word Negro fell out of favor by the early 1970s.
+The word Negro fell out of favor by the early 1970s and major media including Associated Press and The New York Times stopped using it that decade.
 However, many older African Americans initially found the term black more offensive than Negro.